-Please note that electives at Bassett Healthcare/Cooperstown, Northern Navajo Medical Center, Helen Hayes Hospital, Indian Health Service, St. Francis Hospital, Stamford Hospital, and all international electives are not available to visiting students.
+Please note that electives at Bassett Healthcare/Cooperstown, Northern Navajo Medical Center, Helen Hayes Hospital, Indian Health Service, St. Francis Hospital, and all international electives are not available to visiting students.

 Do you allow two or three week electives?

-No, all electives are one month in length.
-If alternate dates are arranged, the elective must be a minimum of four weeks in length.
+No, all electives are at least 4 weeks in length.
+If alternate dates are arranged, the elective must be a minimum of 4weeks in length.